 Multi-photon microscopy (MPM) is a powerful tool that allows three-dimensional mapping of samples that have a measurable nonlinear optical response such as second harmonic generation (SHG), third-harmonic generation (THG), or fluorescence induced by multiphoton absorption.
 MPM provides a way to see the nonlinear microscopic world with high resolution, in 3D.
 It reduces the scattering from non-focal planes, by excitation only at the focal plane.

-Fluorescence is the process when the electron of the fluorophore absorbs the excitation photon and settles on a higher energetic level of the atom.
+Fluorescence is the process when the electron of the fluorophore absorbs the excitation photon and settles on a higher energetic level of the molecule.
 Then it drifts lower and drops down to the ground state, with the emission of a light photon of a different wavelength (Figure 2A).
-The 2 PE works the same way, but instead of a single excitation photon, it requires 2 incident photons each with half the energy of the required one.
+Two-photon excitation works the same way, but instead of a single excitation photon, it requires two incident photons each with half the energy of the required one.
 For this effect to happen, these photons must hit the same atom simultaneously.
 To achieve this seldom event the density of photons must be high.

 The principle of this modality differs from the fluorescent microscope.
 In a fluorescence microscope, the excitation response of the fluorophore is linear, more excitation light - more fluorescence response.
 But with the 2 PE, it is different (Figure 2B).
 Excitation is visible only at the focal point – the place where the photon density will be the highest.